 See the world's largest flower

 However, if you are there at the right time (April-May or September-October), head to Rafflesia Information Centre.
 This is in Tambunan, about an hour’s drive from Kota Kinabalu.
-From here you can trek through the rainforest in search of the elusive giant flower.
-A number of organised trips will take you there directly from Kota Kinabalu.
+From here you can trek through the rainforest in search of the elusive, giant flower.
+Several organised trips go directly from Kota Kinabalu.

 A word of warning – the rafflesia is apparently very smelly.
 Consequently, it has the nickname “corpse flower”, as it smells like decaying flesh!